 Where is my Economic Impact Payment (Stimulus)?

-ABDC is able to provide assistance beyond tax preparation to include prior year returns, amended returns and IRS notices.
+ABDC is able to provide tax preparation services, copies of prior year tax returns, amended return preparation and assistance with IRS notices.

 Can you prepare my taxes?